-30 Novel Agent: An agent that has not existed previously and is considered unique based on biological or other properties and traits, e.g., genotype and phenotype.
+&lt;sup>34Novel agent: An agent that has not existed previously and is considered unique based on biological or other properties and traits (e.g., genotype and phenotype).
 Novel agents of concern are those for which there is no known or widely available prophylactic or therapeutic interventions, those that could evade detection, or those for which there is no known immunity.

-31 Eradicated agent: A biological agent that has been exterminated through surveillance and containment resulting in the permanent reduction to zero of the worldwide incidence in the transmission of the agent and the infection/disease it causes; intervention measures are no longer needed.
+&lt;sup>35Eradicated agent: A biological agent that has been exterminated through surveillance and containment resulting in the permanent reduction to zero of the worldwide incidence in the transmission of the agent and the infection/disease it causes; intervention measures are no longer needed.
 Eradicated agents are thought to no longer exist in circulation in plants, animals, or the environment.
 Note: Reconstituted eradicated agents of concern are those for which there are no known or widely available prophylactic or therapeutic interventions, those that could evade diagnostics, or those for which there is no known immunity.

-32 Extinct agent: These agents are thought to no longer exist in nature or in the laboratory.
+&lt;sup>36Extinct agent: These agents are thought to no longer exist in nature or in the laboratory.